Before you watch HBO Max’s ‘The West Wing’ reunion special, listen to skeptics of the beloved series

 Seriously.

 In other words, it’s not exactly Talking Sopranos, and it’s definitely not The West Wing Weekly, the podcast cohosted by West Wing star Joshua Malina.
-What the show actually represents is the most substantial document yet of a long-simmering backlash to the beloved, 27-time Emmy-winning TV series—a backlash that may have reached its peak just in time for the reunion.
+What the show actually represents is the most substantial document yet of a long-simmering backlash to the beloved, 27-time Emmy-winning TV series—a backlash that may have peaked just in time for its first-ever reunion.

-The special is ostensibly a Get Out the Vote initiative.
+The new special is ostensibly a Get Out the Vote initiative.
 It was announced on National Voter Registration Day, and it’s called A West Wing Special to Benefit When We All Vote, a nod to the organization created by Michelle Obama, who will be appearing on the special, along with Bill Clinton, Lin-Manuel Miranda, the original cast, and creator Aaron Sorkin, who coincidentally has a new movie dropping on Netflix the following day.
-It is a special aimed squarely at the elusive voter demo of people who gaze back longingly at the fictional administration of Jed Bartlet (Martin Sheen) but have not yet made up their minds about the fast-approaching election.
+It’s a bit of programming aimed squarely at the elusive voter demo of people who gaze back longingly at the fictional administration of Jed Bartlet (Martin Sheen) but have not yet made up their minds about the fast-approaching election.

 “There seems to be this massive delusion on their part that they are going to have any effect on voting whatsoever,” Anthony says.